- We offer a range of flexible sociology and criminology courses to suit you

 The Department of Sociology at the University of Sussex is a small research-intensive Department offering high-quality teaching.
 We see Sociology as a discipline that explains major trends in society and as a distinctive and critical way of thinking about the social world.

-Our research-led strategy is a major part of our overall policy for growth and for the advancement of sociology nationally and internationally.
+Our research-led strategy is a major part of our overall policy for growth and for the advancement of sociology and criminology nationally and internationally.